SOLDOUT

 Session 1: Establishing the Foundation (MUPP-555-F2F CCM Vocal Pedagogy: Level I)

-Taught by Matt Edwards and the CCM Institute Faculty with Special Guests Wendy LeBorgne and Marci Rosenberg.
+Taught by Matt Edwards and the CCM Institute Faculty with Special Guests Dr. Wendy LeBorgne, CCC-SLP and Marci Rosenberg, CCC-SLP.

 Evidence-Based approaches to: